Späti: Meeting Point, Supermarket and Regional Treasure

 From 7 am to 4 pm, only shops that offer necessities for the general population, such as flowers and plants, newspapers and magazines, bakery products and milk, are allowed to open.
 Late-night shops that mix these two types of assortments must remain closed accordingly, as are supermarkets and drugstores.
 However, there is no lack of ideas to ensure the preservation of the once very generous opening hours, large assortments and the essence of the Berlin institution of the Späti despite the stricter law.

 In the beginning, some Späti owners covered parts of their product range.
 Others risked the fines.
 An online petition gathered supporters for the re-adjustment of the shop opening law.
 Local politicians demanded exceptions for a few hours every Sunday.
 One suggested converting Spätis into charging stations for pedelecs, making them gas stations in the eyes of the law, which are allowed to remain open during all hours.
 It is not certain that there will ever be a solution that makes everyone happy.
 What is certain, however, is that a permanent place for «Spätis» has been created in the hearts of Berliners and visitors to the city.

-An overview of the Sundays open for business in the year 2021 in Berlin.
+An overview of the Sundays open for business in 2022 in Berlin.

 Berlin's most popular flea markets and antique markets with adresses, opening hours, public transport and map.

 Last edited: 21.
 March 2022